 Elizabeth House, London, UK

-Responsive Eye, London Gallery West, London, UK
+Responsive Eye, London Gallery West, University of Westminster, London, UK

 Painting Degree Show, Royal College of Art, London, UK